AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

          end record;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Visible part does not know Private_T is discrete`
+   A. Visible part does not know :ada:`Private_T` is discrete
-   B. :explanation:`Visible part does not know possible values for Private_T`
+   B. Visible part does not know possible values for :ada:`Private_T`
-   C. :explanation:`Visible part does not know possible values for Private_T`
+   C. Visible part does not know possible values for :ada:`Private_T`
-   D. :explanation:`Correct - type will have a known size at run-time`
+   D. Correct - type will have a known size at run-time

 ===========================
 Private Part Construction